Learning from Neighbors with PHIBP: Predicting Infectious Disease Dynamics in Data-Sparse Environments: The PHIBP model

 We consider $J$ related regions (e.g.\ counties), $j\in[J]$, each with $M_j$ replicated count samples (e.g.\ years), $i\in[M_j]$.
 A sample has the form

-where $Y_l$ indexes a global catalogue of disease types and $N^{(i)}_{j,l}\in\{0,1,2,\dots\}$ is the count of disease $Y_l$ in sample $i$ from region $j$.
+where $Y_l$ indexes a global catalogue of disease types and $N^{(i)}_{j,l}\in\{0,1,2,\dots\}$ is the observed count of disease type $Y_l$ in sample $i$ from region $j$.
 The PHIBP specifies a hierarchical prior on the latent mean abundance rates that generate these counts.
 At the top level, we draw a global completely random measure

-where $\tau_0$ is a L\'evy measure on $(0,\infty)$ and $F_0$ a non-atomic probability measure on a Polish space $\Omega$ of disease labels.
+where $\tau_0$ is a L\'evy measure on $(0,\infty)$ and $F_0$ a non-atomic probability measure on the Polish space $\Omega$ of disease types.
 The jumps $(\lambda_l)$ are interpreted as global mean rates of the diseases $(Y_l)$ across all regions.

 Given $B_0$, each region $j$ has a local CRM